We are a passionate team of creators, journalists, surfers and photographers.

 Without Luke WMNSurfmag would not be possible.
 He is always there to encourage us, proofread, go for a surf, share thoughts and discuss the surf industries news, analyze heats and find good arguments to make us paddle out to bigger surf.
 His expertise and chill vibes are much needed at WMN and we are beyond grateful to have him aboard.

-Welcome our newest member of WMNSurfmag!
 Emily grew up surfing on the coast of North Carolina, USA.
-Since Febuary 2020 Emily has been working as a trainee alongside Janine to create new content for our print and online presence.
+She started off as an intern at WMNSurfMag and has since become a valuable team member!
+She creates new content for our print and online presence.
 She is continuously researching new stories, interviewing personalities and discussing topics out of as well as with the Surf Industry.
 Read Emily's newest publication here.

 Art Director, Graphic Designer, Photographer